raspberrypilearning/weather-station-guide/build2.md

 	![](images/build_45.jpg)

 ## What Next?
 1. If you have not yet set up the software, then head on over to the [Software Guide](software.md), to configure the Weather Station.
-If you have done this already, then you can proceed to [Testing you Weather Station](test.md).
+If you have done this already, then you can proceed to [Testing your Weather Station](test.md).